AlexChaloner/Transformer-Model-Summaries/pages/albert.md

 **Sentence Order Prediction:**
 Reject NSP; replace with sentence order prediction.

-1. Take two sentences next to each other.
+1. Take two sentences next to each other
 2. Make model predict their order

 ### Finetuning Data